-BE IT FURTHER RESOLVED, the Town Council authorizes the Town Manager to develop and implement an aggregation plan under which all eligible customers will be automatically enrolled in the program unless such customers opt-out of the program consistent with the requirements of the Act.
+BE IT FURTHER RESOLVED, that the Town Council authorizes the Town Administrator to develop an aggregation plan under which all eligible customers will be automatically enrolled in the program unless such customers opt-out of the program consistent with the requirements of the Act.

-BE IT FURTHER RESOLVED, that the Town Council authorizes the Town Manager to engage a consultant with experience in developing and administering CCA programs to assist the Town in the creation and operation of an aggregation plan and CCA program provided that the Town shall not be required to draw upon the General Fund to compensate such consultant.
+BE IT FURTHER RESOLVED, that the Town Council authorizes the Town Administrator to engage a consultant with experience in developing and administering CCA programs to assist the Town in the creation and operation of an aggregation plan and CCA program provided that the Town shall not be required to draw upon the General Fund to compensate such consultant.

-BE IT FURTHER RESOLVED, that the Town Manager and appropriate Town departments shall provide regular updates to the full Town Council regarding the development and implementation of the aggregation plan and CCA program.
+BE IT FURTHER RESOLVED, that the Town Administrator shall provide regular updates to the Town Council regarding the development of the aggregation plan and CCA program, including the presentation of a plan for public hearing and final approval.